larriant/zettelkasten/201805211300 Social Dominancy Theory.md

 date: 2018-05-21 13:00
 tags: #psychology
 ---

-Humans are predisposed to group-based social hierarchies by nature.
+Argument that humans are predisposed to group-based social hierarchies by nature.

 All familiar forms of group-based oppression. e.g racism, ethnocentrism, classism, sexism etc are special cases of a more general tendency for humans to form and maintain group-based hierarchy.

+# More

 Strategic oppression is deemed an immutable consequence of human nature.